What’s in this article

 Partnerships Business Structure in Malaysia

-In order to register a partnership, all business owners must visit Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia) personally.
+To register a partnership, all business owners must visit the Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia) personally.
 Do note that Secretarial firms are not able to register this type of business structure on behalf of the owners.

-• No corporate tax payments– Partnership is not a legal entity; hence all chargeable income will be split according to partnership percentage (%) and will be taxed based on their personal income
+- No corporate tax payments– The partnership is not a legal entity; hence all chargeable income will be split according to partnership percentage (%) and will be taxed based on their income

-• Lowest annual cost– Partners only required to submit their annual renewal fees in order to continue running a business via partnership which only cost them MYR 30 for personal name and MYR 60 for trade name
+- Lowest annual cost– Partners are only required to submit their annual renewal fees to continue running a business via partnership which only cost them MYR 30 for personal name and MYR 60 for trade name

-• Winding up easily– Partnership can close their business immediately by visiting Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia)
+- Winding up easily– Partnership can close their business immediately by visiting the Companies Commission of Malaysia abbreviated SSM (Suruhanjaya Syarikat Malaysia)

 Downsides of Partnership

-Similar to that of a sole proprietorship, partnership also share several downsides which can be hasty for businessmen:
+Similar to of a sole proprietorship, a partnership also shares several downsides which can be hasty for businessmen:

-• If bankruptcy occur, creditors can easily sue the owner to claim their debt owed
+- If bankruptcy occurs, creditors can easily sue the owner to claim their debt owed

-• It is not as easy to apply business loan with bank as they are sceptical with such business
+- It is not as easy to apply business loan with the bank as they are sceptical about such business

-• It is also not easy to encourage third party investor to fund the business as there is no share options within this type of business
+- It is also not easy to encourage third-party investors to fund the business as there are no share options within this type of business

 Private Limited Company (Sdn.
 Bhd.)
 Business Structure in Malaysia